 We paid a total of \$4,140,000 in underwriting discounts and commission and \$543,907 for other costs and expenses related to the Initial Public Offering.
-In addition, the underwriting discounts and

-to the Initial Public Offering.
-In addition, the underwriters agreed to defer up to \$7,245,000 in underwriting discounts at commissions.
+In addition, the underwriters agreed to defer up to \$7,245,000 in underwriting discounts and commissions.

 For a description of the use of the proceeds generated in our Initial Public Offering, see Part I, Item 2 of this Form 10-Q.

-Item 3.
-Defaults Upon Senior Securities.

-None.

-Item 4.
-Mine Safety Disclosures.

-None.

-Item 5.
-Other Information.

-None.